Lincoln Electric Group – UK Tax Strategy

 Transfer pricing is conducted at an arm's-length which is verified by external tax advisers to ensure compliance with the tax law.

-The LE Group's tax compliance team routinely travels throughout the LE Group making tax presentations and conducting tax training to staff to aid training and development.
+The LE Group's third-party advisors engaged to coordinate the LE Group's tax compliance has continued to make regular tax presentations and conduct tax training to staff in a similar capacity to 2019, conducted remotely during 2020.
 The LE Group recognises the ongoing development of staff within the local finance teams is also key to managing risk.
-The third party firm engaged to coordinate the UK Group's tax compliance continues in the same capacity.

 Tax risks are controlled by various accounting procedures and controls.
 The LE Group has internal auditors who perform operational audits of the Group's various subsidiaries, focussing on the specific controls in place, such as appropriate authorisation procedures and segregation of duties.
-There have been no audit findings discovered during the year and the above mentioned controls remain in place throughout 2019.
+There have been no audit findings discovered during the year and the above-mentioned controls remained in place throughout 2020.

 Attitude to tax planning

-The LE Group has always had, and continues to maintain, a risk averse attitude and only those transactions with real economic substance and sustainable business purpose are executed.
+The LE Group continues to seek greater transparency to maintain a risk averse profile and has no special tax incentives in place.
 The Group seeks to minimise its tax liability through the use of tax efficient incentives and reliefs where appropriate.
-Guidance is sought from senior management and external tax advisers regarding those acceptable tax savings and benefits that are available to the LE Group and, if significant, approval and sign-off from Lincoln Electric Holdings, Inc. is sought.
+Guidance is sought from senior management and external tax advisers regarding those acceptable tax savings and benefits that are available to the Group and, if significant, approval and sign-off from Lincoln Electric Holdings, Inc. is sought.
+In light of recent developments (e.g. BEPS, ATAD, MLI), the LE Group seeks greater transparency, which further enhances its risk-averse profile.

 The LE Group has a low appetite for risk and does not enter into any aggressive or abusive tax planning.
 Any tax strategies are performed under arm's-length terms, for example intercompany cross-border borrowing is carried out in accordance with the same terms and conditions a third party would use.
 In all cases of cross border tax planning initiatives, the Group realises that a complete and thorough understanding of the local tax laws is critical to the success of the planning undertaken.
 All tax planning initiatives are developed with third party tax advisers and tax experts.